-Dr. Robert Warner and Dr. Jeffrey Roth are both highly skilled and experienced in treating pediatric skin conditions and strive to provide a comfortable, safe and worry-free experience for both child and parent.
+Dr. Glodny and Dr. Warner are both highly skilled and experienced in treating pediatric skin conditions and strive to provide a comfortable, safe and worry-free experience for both child and parent.
 We take the time to educate parents about their child's condition to help ensure proper treatment and home care so children can enjoy clear, healthy skin as they grow.

-Some of the most common pediatric skin conditions treated by Dr. Robert Warner and Dr. Jeffrey Roth include:
+Some of the most common pediatric skin conditions treated by our doctors include:

 Rashes are areas of redness and inflammation that can appear on the skin after exposure to certain substances, including chemicals, soaps, cosmetics, poison ivy or other stimulants.
 There are many different conditions that cause rashes, which may be acute or chronic and tend to occur in young children.

 Most rashes can be treated through simple home care practices such as avoiding soaps and bathing in warm water, while others may require moisturizing creams, prescription medications or more extensive treatment.
 Parents can help their child prevent rashes by avoiding the products that irritate their skin, washing hands frequently and receiving proper vaccinations.